 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

-Poet Akpa Arinzechukwu: I am very hype about what Broadsided Press is doing.
+Poet Akpa Arinzechukwu: I am hyped about what Broadsided Press is doing.
 Thanks to CMarie for making this collaboration possible.

 Artist Amy Meissner: When is the book coming out?